A Guide to the Key Neighborhoods in San Miguel de Allende

 Guadiana Park in San Miguel de Allende

 Guadiana has become one of the most sought-after residential neighborhoods for full-time living.
 Located just a short walk from Centro, it offers quiet streets, flat terrain, and a relaxed environment that makes everyday life easier.
 The neighborhood is close to the popular Mercado Sano and beloved spots such as the bakery Casita Feliz.
 Its proximity to the Ancha de San Antonio and local services adds to its convenience, making Guadiana especially attractive to residents who want accessibility without the intensity of living directly in the historic center.
-Buyers interested in a furnished home in Guadiana might be interested in this property.
+Buyers interested in homes in Guadiana might be interested in these properties.

 San Antonio